Man who dragged officer into mob gets over 7 years in prison - KESQ

 Albuquerque Cosper Head declined to address the court before U.S. District Judge Amy Berman Jackson sentenced him to seven years and six months of imprisonment followed by three years of supervised release.
 The judge said Head was responsible for “some of the darkest acts committed on one of our nation’s darkest days.”

 Head’s prison sentence is six months shy of the statutory maximum in his case.
 It’s also the second-longest so far among hundreds of cases arising from the Capitol siege on Jan.
-6, 2021, when a mob of Trump supporters stormed the building as Congress prepared to certify President Joe Biden’s electoral victory.

-“The dark shadow of tyranny unfortunately has not gone away,” Jackson said.
-“There are people who are still disseminating the lie that the election was stolen.
-They’re doing it today.
-And the people who are stoking that anger for their own selfish purposes, they need to think about the havoc they’ve wreaked, the lives they’ve ruined.”
+6, 2021.

 Head engaged in some of the most barbaric violence during the Capitol riot, repeatedly assaulting police officers who were guarding a tunnel on the Lower West Terrace, according to prosecutors.